bunkerity/bunkerweb/README.md

 docker run ... --drop-cap=all ... bunkerity/bunkerized-nginx
 ```

-## User namespace remap
+### User namespace remap
 Another hardening trick is [user namespace remapping](https://docs.docker.com/engine/security/userns-remap/) : it allows you to map the UID/GID of users inside a container to another UID/GID on the host.
-For example, you can map the user nginx with UID 101 inside the container to a non-existent user with UID 100101 on the host.
+For example, you can map the user nginx with UID/GID 101 inside the container to a non-existent user with UID/GID 100101 on the host.

-Let's assume you have the /etc/subuid and /etc/subgid like this :
+Let's assume you have the /etc/subuid and /etc/subgid files like this :
 ```
 user:100000:65536
 ```